Quafadas/vecxt/site/docs/_docs/benchmarks/performance.md

+---
+title: General Performance
+---

 # Performance

 The core aim of this library, is to provide platform native, friction free performance.
 I'm confident that I can't do better than this - at least outside of an absurd about of effort.

 In general cross platform performance is a hard problem.
-We sidestep it as far as possible by simply providing compiletime `@inline`-shim-to-BLAS implementations.
+We sidestep where possible by simply providing compiletime `@inline`-shim-to-BLAS implementations.

 ||JVM|JS|Native|Cross|